Should You Use a Continuous Glucose Monitor for Type 2 Diabetes?

 There are two main brands of CGMs available to people with diabetes in the US today:

-• Medtronic and Senseonic also make continuous glucose monitors, but they both require two fingersticks a day, so I don't recommend them.
+• Medtronic and Senseonic also make continuous glucose monitors, but they both require two fingersticks daily, so I don't recommend them.

 The cost of continuous glucose monitors